dtcenter/METplus/docs/Users_Guide/statistics_list.rst

 Type           Statistics              References
 ============== ======================= ==================================
 2D Objects     For each object:        See the WWRP/WGNE JWGFVR website
-               object:
-	       Location of the
+	       | Location of the
-	       centroid in grid units
+	       | centroid in grid units
 	       Location
 -------------- ----------------------- ----------------------------------
 A/BAL_WIND_34  TCMPR output format:    TC-Pairs